Did you know uninstalling plugins from the dashboard is not enough?

 Note: Please be aware that not all plugins create database tables and some plugins do give you the option to remove them when uninstalled.

-Now the reason most plugins do not delete database tables is because the plugin developer hasn’t added the function to do so.
+Now the reason most plugins do not delete database tables is that the plugin developer hasn’t added the function to do so.
 It is as simple as that.

 So how do you remove unwanted database tables?